MarynaShavlak/dev-interview-hub/src/pages/ArticlesPage/lib/hooks/useArticleFilters/README.md

    - **`useDebounce`**: Applies a debounce to the fetchData function to optimize performance by delaying execution until the user stops typing.

 4. **Callbacks**:
-   - **`onChangeView`**: Updates the article view setting, sets the limit based on the view, resets the page to 1, and triggers a data fetch.
+   - **`onChangeView`**: Updates the article view setting, sets the limit based on the view,stores the view in local storage, resets the page to 1, and triggers a data fetch.
    - **`onChangeSort`**: Updates the sort field, resets the page to 1, and triggers a data fetch.
    - **`onChangeOrder`**: Updates the sort order, resets the page to 1, and triggers a data fetch.
    - **`onChangeSearch`**: Updates the search query, resets the page to 1, and triggers a debounced data fetch.